yjwangtj/KEPT/README.md

 python retrieving_hnsw.py
 ```
 This step allows to get the Top-K retrieval results for the following inference.
+During the embedding and retrieving pipelines, if the vision encoder is changed, it will be necessary to copy the correct edition of the encoder under the corresponding repository.

 ## Model finetuning
 We use [LLamafactory](https://github.com/hiyouga/LLaMA-Factory) to fintune [Qwen2-vl-2B-Instruct](https://huggingface.co/Qwen/Qwen2-VL-2B-Instruct).